RFC1920/Mom-Server-Replacement-Project/README.md

-# MemoriesOfMars
+#  Mom Server Replacement Project

-Scripts and other things for this game
+Scripts and other things for this game.

 This should be considered a work in progress and partially working or garbage depending on your perspective.